Markomanter/assistant/README.md

 # assistant
-a small assistant thaprobably should inspect hi,self and become better
+a small assistant that probably should inspect himself and become better